blahblahblah589/portfolio-project-5/README.md

     - 45 epochs.
         - Accuracy: 76%
 - The 5th version of the model has been selected for use.
-- After fitting it proported a loss of 0.9708, and a val_loss of 0.8476.
+- After fitting it purported a loss of 0.9708, and a val_loss of 0.8476.
 The validation loss being lower than the training loss suggest the model is generalising well to new data.
-- After fitting, the model proported an accuracy level of 0.7140 and a val_loss of 0.7648.
+- After fitting, the model purported an accuracy level of 0.7140 and a val_loss of 0.7648.
 The validation accuracy being at 76% on a 100 class classification problem is acceptable.
-For reference, random allocation would result in a sucess rate of 1%.
+For reference, random allocation would result in a success rate of 1%.

 ## Dashboard Design
 - The dashboard design follows the basic set up of the walkthrough project.